Redei reciprocity, governing fields, and negative Pell: Proving Redei reciprocity

-Although Definition \eqref{invariantdef} is in many ways the `correct' definition of $[a,b,c]$, is has the algorithmic disadvantage of being defined in a field that is potentially very large.
-For the proof of the reciprocity of the symbol, and for actual computations of R\'edei symbols, the $p$-parts of $[a,b,c]$, which are Legendre symbols in quadratic fields such as $K_a=\Que(\sqrt{a})$ by \eqref{eqn:ppartoverKa}, are handled more easily.
+Although Definition \eqref{invariantdef} is in many ways the `correct' definition of $[a,b,c]$, it has the psychological disadvantage of being defined using a field $\calF_{a,b}$ that is potentially very large.
+For the proof of the reciprocity of the symbol, and for actual computations of R\'edei symbols, the $p$-parts of $[a,b,c]$, which are simply Legendre symbols in quadratic fields such as $K_a=\Que(\sqrt{a})$ by \eqref{eqn:ppartoverKa}, are handled more easily.